 Your wedding announcement or invitation can set the tone for your environmentally friendly wedding.
 There are many options for you and you do not have to compromise on style.
 Be inspired to create an elegant affair while minimizing your impact on the environment.

 Did you know that your jewelry can be eco-friendly too?
 According to NoDirtyGold.org, the production of one gold ring produces 20 tons of mine waste.
 That can’t be very good.
 The waste can contaminate drinking water, destroy traditional livelihoods, and displaces indigenous communities.
 Diamond jewelry can come from conflict plagued areas, where war and smuggling surround the diamond trade.

 To buy eco-friendly jewelry look for websites and retailers that specify an eco-friendly process for their jewelry.
 They should have a mission to provide ecologically and socially responsible jewelry alternatives.
 GreenKarat.com is committed to offering alternatives by using recycled precious metals in jewelry.

-CredJewelry.com aims to source all its precious metals and gem stones from small-scale artisan mining communities that have a concern for the biodiversity of their local region.
+CredJewelry.com aims to source all its precious metals and gemstones from small-scale artisan mining communities that have a concern for the biodiversity of their local region.
 They have a policy in place to help ensure that they have eco-friendly jewelry.
-In order to achieve this we aim to fulfil the following criteria with our primary source partners.
+In order to achieve this, we aim to fulfill the following criteria with our primary source partners.

 Remember the policy in eco-friendly living is Reuse, Reduce, Recycle.
 Keep the three “r’s” in mind when planning your big event.